Reading: Practical Part 13. Practical Assessment: Build a Production SDD Pipeline

 Next fix:

 For the default route, the first line must be Incident-case: high_memory_usage.
-If autoscale_200pct is chosen, state this immediately and do not add high_memory_usage as a second equal case.
+If autoscale_200pct is chosen, state this right away and do not add high_memory_usage as a second equally valid case.

-If these lines cannot be filled, the package is not yet assembled around a single case.
+If these lines cannot be filled in, the package is not yet assembled around a single case.

 Take high_memory_usage from [examples/real-api/](examples/real-api/) as the default route.
-If autoscale_200pct from [examples/tribunal/](examples/tribunal/) is chosen instead, write this directly in capstone/README.md and do not add high_memory_usage as a second equal case.
-The goal is to assemble not an ideal production process, but a small reproducible evidence package: one incident, one specification defect, one counterexample or readiness conclusion, one list of blockers.
+If you instead choose autoscale_200pct from [examples/tribunal/](examples/tribunal/), write that explicitly in capstone/README.md and do not add high_memory_usage as a second equally valid case.
+The goal is not to assemble a perfect production process, but a small reproducible package of evidence: one incident, one specification defect, one counterexample or readiness output, one list of blockers.

 Preparation